Intermediate Microsoft Word 2013

 They say a picture is worth a thousand words, so what better way to spice up your documents than by adding pictures?
 In this lesson, you'll learn how to add your own digital photographs to a document so you can show everyone your vacation pictures, family holidays, or just interesting sights you've captured with your own camera.
 In addition to adding your own photos, you can also add clip art from Word's massive library of free graphics.
 And you'll find out how to resize, rotate, and style your pictures, as well as wrap your document text around them.
 By the end of this lesson, you'll see why Word documents are about much more than words!

 If you've ever seen a spreadsheet, you know how rows and columns let you organize numbers and text on the screen.
 Well, tables do the same thing in Word.
 In this lesson, you'll see how to create tables of all different sizes right in a Word document!
-It covers how to modify tables, too.
+The lesson will cover how to modify tables, too.
 And don't think Excel users get to have all the fun—you can even enter formulas to perform calculations in your tables, sort them, and style them for a customized look.
 Your data has never looked so appealing!

 You probably print most of your documents on standard letter-size paper.
 While this is great for ordinary letters or business reports, sometimes you may want to get creative with your paper sizes.
 But then there's the trouble of printing.
 In this lesson, you'll see how you can define the dimensions of the paper you're using so Word will print everything correctly.
 You'll also learn how to print names and addresses directly on envelopes of any size.
 After this lesson, you won't feel confined to boring 8 1/2 x 11-inch paper anymore!